SQUID: Faster Analytics via Sampled Quantile Estimation

 \textbf{Challenges of implementing \sys in P4.} The main implementation challenge lies in the limited computational ability of P4 switches.
 Specifically, P4 only allows memory access to an array within a single stage; within each stage, P4 switches can only perform a series of stateless operations that do not depend on each other or simple stateful operations on an array.
 Packet recirculation is one workaround solution for these restrictions, but it greatly increases the bandwidth overhead.
 Without packet recirculation, it is impossible to implement \sys's operations such as pivot computation (finding the $k$'th smallest among the sample), and cuckoo hash table insertions.

-\textbf{The P4 implementation of \sys.} We propose two workaround techniques based on the original \sys to fit it into the P4 switches: \begin{enumerate}[align=left, leftmargin=0mm, labelindent=.1\parindent, listparindent=.1\parindent, labelwidth=1mm, itemindent=!,itemsep=2pt,parsep=0pt,topsep=0pt] \item We move the pivot value computation task into the control plane.
+\textbf{The P4 implementation of \sys.} We propose workarounds to fit it into the P4 switches: \begin{enumerate}[align=left, leftmargin=0mm, labelindent=.1\parindent, listparindent=.1\parindent, labelwidth=1mm, itemindent=!,itemsep=2pt,parsep=0pt,topsep=0pt] \item We move the pivot value computation task into the control plane.
 The data plane samples packets and sends them to the controller for calculating the pivot value, and the controller sends the new pivot value back to the data plane.
-Since only a small number of items (e.g., $Z=1000$) is sampled, the computation and bandwidth overheads are small.
+Since only a small number of items (e.g., $Z=1000$) is sampled, the computation and bandwidth overheads are negligible (see Table~\ref{tab:p4-traffic-overhead}).
 Indeed, our \sys's sampling technique is the enabler for the task of ensuring that the top-score $q$ elements are cached -- the original \qMAX solution cannot be implemented like this as finding an exact percentile requires transmitting all the cached items to the controller. \item Implementing a hash table is expensive in P4 and we use the considerably simpler array-of-buckets data structure (e.g., see~\cite{randomized-admission, tirmazi2020cheetah,narayana2017language}).
 Each element is hashed into one of the $c$ subarrays containing $r$ slots.
-Item admission and eviction are restricted to the slots of a single bucket.
-Indeed, for a success probability target, one can configure $c$ and $r$ such that no more than $r$ of the top-$q$ items are mapped into one subarray (e.g., see~\cite{tirmazi2020cheetah}). \end{enumerate}
+Item admission and eviction are restricted to the slots of a single bucket. \end{enumerate}